Copyright (c) 2007 THE THRASH METAL GUIDE

 XKRUDE

-Abrasive heavy modern thrash spiced with metalcore breaks and noisy industrial moments; the music is a bit cllumsy at times, with the groove taking opver more than now and then, especially on the longer tracks ("Transformando") which are not far from the doom/sludgy "exploits" of EyeHateGod and the likes.
+Abrasive heavy modern post-thrash spiced with metalcore breaks and noisy industrial moments; the music is a bit cllumsy at times with the groove taking over more than now and then, especially on the longer tracks ("Transformando") which are not far from the doom/sludgy "exploits" of EyeHateGod and the likes.

 Del Ultimo Dia Full-Length, 2010